adamjos/datasciencecoursera/Getting-and-Cleaning-Data-Project/README.md

 ## Background

-This file explains the steps in the script "run_analysis.R", which gets and cleans the "Human Activity Recognition Using Smartphones Data Set", available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+This file explains the steps in the script *"run_analysis.R"*, which gets and cleans the *"Human Activity Recognition Using Smartphones Data Set"*, available at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 To give a background into the raw data, following is a citation of the README file written by the authors of the original data set, Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto of Smartlab - Non Linear Complex Systems Laboratory, DITEN - Università degli Studi di Genova, Genoa (I-16145), Italy:

 *"The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.*